Mike Tyson Suffered 2 Devastating Losses Early in His Boxing Career

 Although Mike Tyson won his first 37 professional fights, he suffered a pair of significant losses early in his career.
-In fact, one happened even before he turned pro.
-The former heavyweight champion of the world lost his mother when he was 16 years old.
-Three years later, he took another hit when his legendary trainer, Cus D’Amato died.
+One happened even before he turned pro.

 Mike Tyson’s mother died of cancer in 1982

-Tyson might’ve spent more time with the police than he did with his mother when he was a child.
-The former boxing champ said he was arrested more than 40 times before he was 12 years old.
-During an appearance on the IMPAULSIVE podcast in December, he talked about his young days living a life of crime.
+Tyson might’ve spent more time with the police than with his mother when he was a child.
+The former boxing champ said he was arrested more than 40 times before age 12.
+During an appearance on the IMPAULSIVE podcast in 2021, he talked about his young days living a life of crime.

 His mother, Lorna Smith, died of cancer in 1982 when Tyson was 16.
-Tyson began boxing when he attended the Tryon School for Boys, a juvenile detention center.
+Tyson began boxing at Tryon School for Boys, a juvenile detention center.
 He began to turn his life around when his mother died.

 “I never saw my mother happy with me and proud of me for doing something,” Tyson told Sports Illustrated in 1986.
 “She only knew me as being a wild kid running the streets, coming home with new clothes that she knew I didn’t pay for.
 I never got a chance to talk to her or know about her.
 Professionally, it has no effect, but it’s crushing emotionally and personally.”

-Mike Tyson was delivered another knockout punch with the death of Cus D’Amato in 1985
+Mike Tyson was delivered another knockout with the death of Cus D’Amato in 1985

 After Tyson’s mother died, D’Amato became Tyson’s legal guardian.
 He was the father figure Tyson never had.
 Tyson was coming into his own as a young, powerful boxer when D’Amato died from pneumonia at age 77 in November 1985.
 Tyson was 11-0 as a pro at the time of D’Amato’s death.